sucraMMitchell/BookApp/README.md

 Select a word on the page to get the root word, multiple definitions, and media(photo or video) on how to use the word in sign language.
 Select a phrase, page, or chapter you would like to be read aloud.

-Tech Stack: Java, React, JDBC, JSoup, etc
+Tech Stack: Java, React, JDBC, JSoup, & PostgreSQL

+Setting up the Stack:
 JDK 8 or newer

 React

+JSoup
-JSoup (core library) jar file
+Download core library jar file
+Set class path

 JDBC

+PostgreSQL